michaelrsweet/mmd/README.md

 - Added a `mmdLoadFile` function that loads a markdown document from a `FILE` pointer.
 - Fixed a parsing bug for emphasized, bold, and code text containing whitespace.
+- Fixed a parsing bug for escaped characters followed by unescaped formatting sequences.

 ## Legal Stuff